Gil Hodges: Death and impact

-The wake was held at Torregrossa Funeral Home, on Flatbush Ave in Brooklyn.
-The funeral was held at Our Lady Help of Christians Church in Midwood, Brooklyn, on April 4, what would have been Hodges' 48th birthday.
-Approximately 10,000 mourners attended the service.
+The wake was held at Torregrossa Funeral Home, on Flatbush Avenue in Brooklyn.
+The funeral was held at Our Lady Help of Christians Church in Midwood, Brooklyn, on April 6.
+Approximately 600 people attended the church service inside, while thousands of mourners attended outside.
+Afterwards, he was buried at Holy Cross Cemetery in East Flatbush, Brooklyn, about a mile and half from where Ebbets Field used to be.